cisco-asp-web/SONiC/lab_3/lab_3-guide.md

 cd ~/sonic-automation
 ```

-Create `~/sonic-automation/inventory.yaml` with the following content:
+Create `~/sonic-automation/inventory.yaml` with the following content using vi from the cli:

 ```yaml
 leaf_switches: